 - small heat resistant glass measuring cup

-- small pot filled with 1 inch of water (to create a make shift double boiler)
+- small pot filled with 1 inch of water (to create a makeshift double boiler)

 - handheld mixer with whisk attachment